 The highly anticipated follow-up to The Sunday Times bestseller The Unexpected Joy of Being Sober.

-*Spoiler: you're already a whole person.
+*Spoiler: you're already whole.

 Praise for The Unexpected Joy of Being Sober: 'Fascinating' - Bryony Gordon